nxenon/DevSecOps/Develop/Secure-Coding/OWASP-Secure-Coding-Practices.md

 106. Establish and utilize a policy and process for how cryptographic keys will be managed

 ### Error Handling & Logging
+107. Do not disclose information in error messages, including system details, session identifiers or account information
+108. Use error handlers that do not display debugging or stack trace information
+109. Implement generic error messages and use custom error pages
+110. The application should handle application errors and not rely on server configuration
+111. Properly free allocated memory, when error conditions error
+112. Error handling logic associated with security controls should `deny access by default`
+113. All logging controls should be implemented on a trusted system e.g. `server`
+114. Logging controls should support both success and failure of specified security events
+115. Ensure logs contain important `log event data`
+116. Ensure log entries that include un-trusted data will not execute as code in the intended log viewing interface or software
+117. Restrict access to logs to only authorized individuals
+118. Utilize a master routine for all logging operations
+119. Do not store sensitive information in logs, including `unnecessary system details`, `session IDs` or `passwords`
+120. Ensure that a mechanism exists to conduct log analysis
+121. Log all `input validation failures`
+122. Log all **authentication attempts**, `especially failures`
+123. Log all `access control failures`
+124. Log all `tempering events`, including unexpected changes to state data
+125. Log attempts to connect with `invalid` or `expired` session tokens
+126. Log all `system exceptions`
+127. Log all `administrative functions`, including changes to the security configuration settings
+128. Log all `backend TLS connection failures`
+129. Log `cryptographic module failures`
+130. Use a cryptographic hash function to validate log entry integrity

 ### Data Protection